Renata Fast

-Renata Fast (born October 6, 1994) is a women's ice hockey player for the Toronto Furies of the Canadian Women's Hockey League.
-She was a member of the Clarkson Golden Knights squad that captured the 2014 National Collegiate women's ice hockey championship title.
-She made her debut with the Canada women's national ice hockey team at the 2015 4 Nations Cup, held from November 4–8 in Sundsvall, Sweden.
+Renata Fast (born October 6, 1994) is a Canadian professional ice hockey player for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and member of Canada women's national ice hockey team.
+She played college ice hockey at Clarkson and won the 2014 National Collegiate women's ice hockey championship title.
+She made her debut with team Canada at the 2015 4 Nations Cup, held from November 4–8 in Sundsvall, Sweden.
 She went on to represent the Canada women's national ice hockey team at the 2016 4 Nations Cup in Vierumäki, Finland, November 1–5.
 She competed in the 2017 Women's World Championships in Plymouth, Michigan, losing in overtime to the United States.
 She competed at the 2018 Winter Olympics, winning a silver medal.

+On September 6, 2023, Fast signed a three-year deal with the PWHL Toronto of the newly formed new Professional Women's Hockey League.

 Playing career

 NCAA

 In her second year (2013–2014), the Clarkson Golden Knights women's ice hockey team made history by winning their school's first NCAA Championship.
 In the process, the team also became the first team from outside the WCHA to win the women's National Collegiate national championship.
 In her senior year, she lived up to her surname by scoring the quickest goal in NCAA Tournament history, just 10 seconds in for the game-winner against Quinnipiac in the NCAA quarterfinal game.

 Renata Fast served as an assistant captain in her Junior and Senior years.
-Recipient of Clarkson's Booster Club's Unsung Hero Award, which is presented to the player who always puts the team first and serves as an excellent role model to her teammates and the community.